-On February 1, 2022, Carolina Hincapie was moving back to Houston, TX from Colorado to help her mother care for her father.
-Her boyfriend, Joe Korbee, was with her to help her with the move.
-As they were traveling east past Santa Fe, NM, their car was struck by a semi-truck.
-It took emergency crews over an hour to pull Joe from the wreckage.
-He sustained severe, life-threatening injuries including a TBI.
-Carolina was killed on impact.
+On February 1, 2022, Carolina Hincapie’s car was struck by a semi-truck while traveling east past Santa Fe, NM.
+She was on her way back to Houston, TX from Colorado to help her mother care for her father, and her boyfriend, Joe Korbee, was with her to help her move.
+After they were hit, it took emergency crews over an hour to pull Joe from the wreckage.
+He sustained severe, life-threatening injuries, including a traumatic brain injury.

-On October 24, 2021, Dylan Cromwell was driving the Jim Head Racing Funny Car team hauler from their home base of Columbus, OH to Las Vegas, NV for one of the last 2 races.
-Just before 10 a.m. in a construction zone during a heavy rainstorm, the driver of an eastbound semi-tractor trailer lost control and crashed through a concrete barrier wall, hitting the westbound team hauler.
+On October 24, 2021, Dylan Cromwell was driving the Jim Head Racing Funny Car team hauler from their home base in Columbus, OH to Las Vegas, NV for one of the last two races of the season.
+Just before 10 a.m., in a construction zone during a heavy rainstorm, the driver of an eastbound semi-tractor trailer lost control and crashed through a concrete barrier wall, hitting the westbound team hauler.

-McKenna has only just begun her sophomore year at the University of Delaware when she was diagnosed with a brain tumor in 2017.
-McKenna not only survived but thrived.
+In 2017, McKenna had only just begun her sophomore year at the University of Delaware when she was diagnosed with a brain tumor.
+McKenna not only survived, but thrived.
 She pushed through the physical challenges of college, work, and everyday life with the support of her family, friends, classmates, and coworkers.

 At the time of the crash, McKenna was working on her Master’s degree in public policy and public health at Rutgers and had taken a position at the Rutgers Institute for Health, Health Care Policy, and Aging Research.

 For those who knew her, her passing was unfathomable.
 She was considered a blessing to many.
 She was a remarkable woman who survived a brain tumor with deep faith and an enduring sense of humor.
 At 23, McKenna Winnie had her entire life ahead of her, but was gone in a devastating instant.